Skip to main content

 Will end users need to install anything besides PowerPoint?

 No. End users only need Microsoft PowerPoint (2016 or later, 32-bit or 64-bit).
-You distribute your .pptm or .ppam file alongside a bin/ folder containing the compiled DLLs.
+You distribute the protected copy of your .pptm or .ppam alongside a bin/ folder containing the compiled DLLs.
 No runtime, no framework, no admin rights required.

 Can I add license key activation to a PowerPoint add-in?